 One of Prague’s main attractions is the views of the city itself, panoramas of the red roofs, iconic churches, spires, and leafy parks that comprise the Golden City.
 And the sightseeing doesn’t have to end come dinnertime, as many restaurants and bars across Prague have terraces and gardens with sweeping views of the cityscape.
 While soaking in the storied surroundings, one can also delve into the blossoming Czech gastronomic scene and sample some of the city’s most memorable meals – and beer, of course.
-Here are five places that are perfect for summer al-fresco dining in Prague.
+Here are five places that offer tables with a view in Prague and are perfect for summer al-fresco dining.

 Prague’s tallest building, City Tower, is located in the city’s thriving business district – just a few metro stops from the city center and its top floor, at a swooning 27 stories, offers unmatched bird’s-eye views over the entire capital.
 It’s also one of the top destinations for Asian fusion cuisine, with stellar sushi and cocktails to be enjoyed either in the plush dining rooms (surrounded by picture windows), the swanky lounge area, or (for the brave) the open-air terrace which is furnished with comfortable sofas and chairs.

 Open Mon.-Sat.
 11 a.m.-2 a.m., Sun.
 11 a.m.-midnight

 City Tower, 27th floor,

 Even if staying at the Hilton Prague isn’t quite in your budget, it’s worth a splurge for a cocktail or two at the hotel’s rooftop terrace bar, which looks out over the river and Old Town and is the perfect place to take in the sunset with an equally colorful mixed drink.
 The bar has a regular lineup of DJs and other hip happenings, such as an ice bar in winter; and there’s a full menu of grilled meats and other specialties hot off the grill.